 The Feast of the Most Holy Body and Blood of Christ (Corpus Christ)

-Today is our Roman Catholic Feast of Corpus Christi in which pause to appreciate and give thanks for the wonderful gift of the holy Eucharist.
+This Sunday is our Roman Catholic Feast of Corpus Christi in which we pause to appreciate and give thanks for the wonderful gift of the holy Eucharist.

 I’d like to reflect for a moment on what we Catholics believe this wonderful sacrament.